MicrosoftDocs/ef-core-for-beginners/notes/part1/script.md

+# Part 1 Script

+> Please note: This is the working script used for shooting.
+The final videos may contain variations and adjustments.

 Hi friends!
 I'm Cam Soper, a Content Developer working with .NET here at Microsoft.

 In this video, we're going to get started with Entity Framework Core, which is a toolset that makes it easy to store your .NET objects in a variety of databases without writing much (or any) database code.
+EF Core allows you to use a variety of databases, such as SQL Server, SQLite, Cosmos DB, and Postgres, just to name a few.

 Here's an entity digram describing the entities we're going to persist to our database.
 These entities support a pizza delivery website, ContosoPizza.
 As you can see, a Customer can place one or more Orders.
 Each Order contains 1 or more OrderDetails, and each OrderDetail contains a Product and quantity.

 Let's dive in!

-I've got an empty .NET 6 console project.
-I'm going to manage my NuGet packages for the project, and search for Microsoft.EntityFrameworkCore.
+I'm starting with an empty .NET 6 console project.
+I'll manage my NuGet packages for the project, and search for Microsoft.EntityFrameworkCore.

 I'll grab the Microsoft.EntityFrameworkCore.SqlServer package and install it to my project.
 Now that that's installed, I'm also going to install Microsoft.EntityFrameworkCore.Design and Microsoft.EntityFrameworkCore.Tools.